Twelve killed as train rams into vehicle at unmanned crossing in Hisar

 CHANDIGARH : The Punjab government is claiming to go full throttle on the infrastructural facilities to the industry sector with an aim of boosting the state’s economy from the morass.
 The state government has been saying that it was removing green hurdles to keep the economy in pink.
 These claims are belied by the recent study conducted by Frost and Sullivan when it revealed that Haryana was the most attractive destination for industry on account of economic and industrial performance and infrastructural facilities in the Northern region of the country.

-High Court of H.P. directed the Chief Secretary to constitute a committee
+High Court of H.P. issued notice to the Chief Secretary

 By Vijyender Sharma